rapidez/docs/src/0.x/theming.md

 ## CSS

-Use [TailwindCSS](https://tailwindcss.com) as we've done with the base styling or change the `webpack.mix.js` file and use whatever you want.
-Have a look at the [Laravel Mix docs](https://laravel.com/docs/8.x/mix) for all the available options.
+Use [TailwindCSS](https://tailwindcss.com) as we've done with the base styling or change the `vite.config.js` file and use whatever you want.
+Have a look at the [Laravel Vite docs](https://laravel.com/docs/9.x/vite) for all the available options.

 ::: tip TailwindCSS JIT
 By default Rapidez is using the [TailwindCSS Just-in-Time Mode](https://tailwindcss.com/docs/just-in-time-mode)